 6+ Months – Baby Food Chart

-Making food choices for your little one stressing you out?
+Making food chart for your 6+ months little one stressing you out?
 We like to see you happy.
 Here’s an easy option to prepare your baby’s personalised nutritional food chart.

 If you are a new mom, chances are you are quite caught up with day-to-day motherhood chores that you haven’t had a chance to think about preparations for the next day, let alone next week.
 The little bundles of joy in your hands are simple and complicated at the same time.
 Simple as their needs are mostly food and sleep; complicated as their needs are mostly food and sleep!
 At 6 months, your baby gets ready for entry into the grand culinary circuit.
 That’s when life is bound to get a little more complicated for moms.